 The effectiveness of a local plan is measured through various indicators collectively referred to as a monitoring framework.
 The effectiveness of the site policies will be measured by the planning application decisions on allocated sites.
 For all area-wide policies, the preferred approach is to monitor the objectives of the GNLP according to various themes.
-Therefore the protected characteristics of age, disability and race/religion will be monitored through the following.
+Therefore the protected characteristics of age, disability and race/religion and socio-economic inequality will be monitored through the following.

-Indicator Theme (protected Indicator Code group) GNLP Com GNLP Communities objective - To grow vibrant, healthy communities giving people a high quality high quality of life in well-designed developments with good access to jobs, services and facilities, h facilities, helping to close the gap between life chances in disadvantaged and other communiti es.
-GNLP2 Education (children) To improve the district authority ranking for access to education, skills and training, taken from the English Indices of Multiple Deprivation.
-GNLP3 Education (children) To minimise the number of planning approvals granted contrary to the advice of Norfolk County Council Education department, based upon the proximity to or capacity of local school provision.
-GNLP4 Health (disabled) To improve the district authority raking for Improving health and wellbeing by measuring the risk of premature death and the impairment of quality of life through poor physical or mental health, taken from the English Indices of Multiple Deprivation.
+Indicator Theme (protected Indicator Code group) GNLP Communities objective - To grow vibrant, healthy communities giving people a high quality of life in well-designed developments with good access to jobs, services and facilities, helping to close the gap between life chances in disadvantaged and other communiti es.
+GNLP1 Population and To improve the district authority ranking of the least communities deprived communities in England, taken from the seven (socio-economic) domains of the English Indices of Multiple Deprivation.
+GNLP2 Education To improve the district authority ranking for access to (children) education, skills and training, taken from the English Indices of Multiple Deprivation.
+GNLP3 Education To minimise the number of planning approvals granted (children) contrary to the advice of Norfolk County Council Education department, based upon the proximity to or capacity of local school provision.
+GNLP4 Health (disabled) To improve the district authority ranking for Improving health and wellbeing by measuring the risk of premature death and the impairment of quality of life through poor physical or mental health, taken from the English Indices of Multiple Deprivation.
+GNLP5 Health (disabled) To minimise the number of planning approvals granted contrary to the advice of NHS organisations or Public Health Norfolk, based upon the capacity of healthcare provision or incompatibility with public health objectives.
+GNLP Economy objective - To support and promote clean growth and progress towards a post-